Spain heading for highest debt level in 22 years

 The budget said debt issuance would focus on shorter- rather than longer-term, 15 to 30-year paper, reducing the average maturity of the country's bonds in circulation to between 6.2 to 6.4 years.
 It did not change its gross issuance plan.

-Spain has completed 44 percent of its bond issuance programme for this year, with auctions supported by a flood of liquidity from two exceptional European Central Bank loan operations.
+Spain has completed 44 percent of its bond issuance program for this year, with auctions supported by a flood of liquidity from two exceptional European Central Bank loan operations. ($1 = 0.7518 euros)

 (Editing by Julien Toyer and Anna Willard)